openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 3: Utility Lock Enable/Disable

 Prevents setpoint changes at thermostat
-If set to 0, the utility lock is disabled, all other values, 1-255, will enable the utility lock.
-This will prevent changes to the setpoint at the thermostat screen.
+<p&gtIf set to 0, the utility lock is disabled, all other values, 1-255, will enable the utility lock.
+This will prevent changes to the setpoint at the thermostat screen.</p&gt
 The following option values may be configured -:

 | Value  | Description |